alphagov/smart-answers/docs/tasks/retiring-a-smart-answer.md

 need to know the paths of these pages these are based off the `name` attribute of the `app/flows/<\smart-answer>_flow.rb` file.
 For example, for the Marriage Abroad Smart Answer the path is `/marriage-abroad`.

+> NOTE: These URLs are usually cached, so you may need to wait 5-10 minutes to see the effect of these rake tasks.

 ### Redirecting users to a different URL